openwfm/wrf-sfire-docs/docs/updates.md

 should not take more than few minutes.**
 Please see [CPU temperature](https://demo.openwfm.org/web/alderaan/cpu_temp.txt) for details.

+### 2022/09/04

+* Node math-alderaan-c01 is down.
+I'll work on it after the Labor Day weekend.

 ### 2022/09/02

 * All Colibri compute nodes math-colibri-c[01-24] and also math-colibri-i01 are not accessible.
+No ETA at this point.
+Please let me know if you need those nodes urgently.
 The large memory interactive node math-colibri-i02 works normally.

 ### 2022/08/18